saikat-panda/Scratchbase-hacktoberfest23/README.md

 - **Step 1** - Fork this repository.
 - **Step 2** - Clone the repository to your local machine.
-- **Step 3** - Creat a new branch.
+- **Step 3** - Create a new branch.
 - **Step 4** - Resolve the bugs, mentions provided in the Issues section of the repository. _Also add a description of what changes you have done_.
 - **Step 5** - Add the changes to your repository.
 - **Step 6** - Create a PULL Request.
 And that's all.
-- **NOTE** - Please main tain the structure of the repo.
-For eg if you are submitting a ML model -> Go to Machine Learning -> make a folder -> put the dataset and the model there.

 ### What you can contribute in this repo? :punch:

-- You can add your own Python code, Machine Learning models, Deep Learning models and any Computer Vision projects.
+- You can contribute any piece of code that solves a problem or question without the use of preexisting libraries.
 - There are various topics.
-- You can contribute some **Learning Resources** in the **_Readme.md_** File.
+- You can contribute some **Learning Resources** in the **_Learning Resources_** File.

 ##### Let's Contribute :smiley:

+If you have any questions or need further assistance, feel free to reach out!
+Happy exploring! 🚴